 The World of Llowellen is an entire world.
-Most campaign settings focus upon a single continent or two, but in the World of Llowellen it is possible to travel right around the globe visiting different lands and cultures every step of the way.
-Because of this, the setting can offer play in all climates and environments from the traditional quasi-European setting to arid deserts, thick jungles, endless grasslands, frozen poles, or the very depths of the world’s oceans.
+Many campaign settings focus upon a single continent or two, but in the World of Llowellen it is possible to travel right around the globe visiting different lands and cultures every step of the way.
+Due to this design philosophy, the setting can offer a playground in the traditional quasi-European setting but also in arid deserts, thick jungles, endless grasslands, frozen poles and the very depths of the world’s oceans.

-It will appeal to players who want to race across endless plains and prairie on the backs of giant ferrets with the noble, nomadic halfling peoples of Cilgarren.
-It will appeal to players who want to explore the thick and sticky, ever-tangled jungles of Rajiin and to worship amongst the kobolds and lizard folk at the foot of mighty ziggurats.
+Players may race across endless plains and prairie on the back of a giant ferret with the noble and nomadic halfling peoples of Cilgarren.
+Other players might explore the thick and sticky, ever-tangled jungles of Rajiin and worship amongst the kobolds and lizard folk at the foot of mighty ziggurats.

-Players who appreciate a more traditional style of play will appreciate Summan where gnomes, enigmatic ogre mages, and fierce wereboars live among the hills and forests of the west; where a mighty dwarven empire spreads beneath the east, at war with a nation of bugbears and with their own wicked cousins, the derro; and, where empire-building giants from the north seek to enslave one and all.
+Players who appreciate a more traditional style of play will find the lands of Western Summan a classic environment of gnomes, ogres and fierce wereboars.
+In Eastern Summan a mighty dwarven empire is at war with a nation of bugbears and with the derro, their own wicked cousins.
+And, in Northern Summan, empire-building giants seek to conquer and enslave one and all.

 Players who enjoy pyramids and deserts may want to join the lion-headed litorians of Skenfirth; and those who prefer a more dark Arabian theme may choose to ride flying carpets with the sibeccai of Farid and barter wishes from genies, if they dare.

-Fans of the elves will find the mighty forests of Anupam, with it’s squabbling nations, above and below the ground, and among, and within the trees an exciting place to play.
-Others might choose to sail the oceans or swim beneath the waves with aquatic Kalanese elves of the Isles of Tuyen and the ocean beds themselves.
+Those who enjoy to play elves should explore the mighty forests of Anupam with it’s squabbling nations, both above and below the ground, and among, and within the trees.
+Other groups might choose to sail the oceans or swim beneath the waves with the aquatic Kalanese elves of the Isles of Tuyen and the ocean beds themselves.

 The World of Llowellen has massive scope.
 The planet is as huge and diverse as our own Earth (actually, it is a little larger).
 Every continent and ocean is described to bring them to life and yet, because of the grand size of the world, there is still plenty of opportunity for individual GM’s to tailor campaigns to suit their own groups.